Eric Berthoud: Career

 From 1922 to 1926, Berthoud worked for the Anglo-Austrian Bank in Vienna, Austria, and Milan, Italy, then joined the Anglo-Persian Oil Company (later BP), serving in Paris, France, from 1926 to 1929, in Berlin, Germany and Nazi Germany, from 1929 to 1935, and then in Paris again, from 1935 to 1938.

 When the Second World War broke out in 1939, Berthoud joined the Ministry of Fuel and Power and was attached to the British legation in Bucharest.
 In January 1941, Britain broke off relations with Romania and the legation was closed.
 Berthoud spent the next four years on missions aimed at securing oil for the Allies.

 In 1945 he was at the Allied Control Commission for Allied-occupied Austria, then worked on European peace treaties and on the Marshall Plan.
 He was assistant under-secretary in the Foreign Office from 1948 to 1952, then ambassador to Denmark (1952–1956) and Poland (1956–1960).
 He retired in May 1960.

 In retirement, Berthoud became a non-executive director of some BP boards.
 He worked for the United World Colleges and the Anglo-Polish round-table conferences.
-He was the founding Chairman of the new University of Essex (1965) and in 1969 became Deputy lieutenant of Essex.
+He was the founding Chairman of the new University of Essex (1965) and in 1969 became a Deputy lieutenant of Essex, holding that role until 1975.

 He died in Tunbridge Wells, Kent.